Category Archives: AVCC Summits

 We would like to extend our deep gratitude to our four presenters, Steve Harrington from the Middletown Springs Conservation Commission, Willow Uth from the Putney Conservation Commission (with additional contributions from Gino Palmeri), Krista Karlson from the Thetford Conservation Commission, and Julie Frost from the Rubenstein School of Environment and Natural Resources at UVM.
 More details, including links to their presentations, can be found below.

 Speaking of gratitude, we bid a fond farewell to Mark Nelson, Chair of the Ripton Conservation Commission, who is departing the AVCC after six years of service.
 As Board Chair, Mark stewarded the organization through the pandemic, leaving us on strong footing thanks to his thoughtful and dedicated leadership.
 We know Mark will continue working for the benefit of Vermont’s forests and communities, and we wish him the best in the years ahead.
-Thanks, Mark!
+Thanks for everything, Mark!

 We also want to congratulate Greta Hasler and Gannon Osborn on their election to the AVCC Board!
 They both bring great experience to the Board, and we look forward to working with them over the next three years.